Dr. Robert B. Callahan was named the 11th president of Holy Family College, effective Jan. 30, 2018.

 Robing - Faculty, Staff and Visiting Delegates

 Franciscan Center for Music and Performance

 Robing - VIP's (Trustees and Members of the Platform Party)

 Bob and Pat Endries Performance Hall

 Please RSVP by Friday, September 21, 2018

-Sister Natalie and all the Franciscan Sisters of Christian Charity, Bishop Ricken, Mayor Nickels, Distinguished leaders from other colleges and universities, Students, Alumni, Faculty, Staff, Trustees, Family and Friends -- Thank you all for coming to share this very special day with the Silver Lake College of the Holy Family community.
+Sister Natalie and all the Franciscan Sisters of Christian Charity, Bishop Ricken, Mayor Nickels, Distinguished leaders from other colleges and universities, Students, Alumni, Faculty, Staff, Trustees, Family and Friends -- Thank you all for coming to share this very special day with the Holy Family College community.

 I want to take a moment to recognize some of the people here today who have had a positive influence on my life and without whom I doubt I would be standing before you today.
 Some of those individuals are here today to whom I need to say a special thank you.

 Thank you President Hamen for sharing all of those kind words about me.
 Laurie, when we first became colleagues I remember saying to myself, “my goodness, and I used to think I worked hard….”
 You are the hardest working leader I have ever encountered.

 I learned so much from you about how to lead others.
 That actions, and results are so much more important than words.